p2pderivatives/p2pderivatives-client/README.md

 #### Creating a wallet

-You can either use the main wallet of bitcoind, or create a separate wallet (which is handy if you want to play around with two user on the same computer).
+You can either use the main wallet of bitcoind, or create a separate wallet (which is handy if you want to play around with two users on the same computer).
 To create a wallet, you can use the `createwallet` command of the `bitcoin-cli`.
 For example, from within the scripts folder: